sarvex/AQUARMOURY/Gnome/README.md

 It can be used to **drop'n'load your signed rootkit** in the target environment.
 It can also be used to load a vulnerable signed driver to execute **arbitrary Ring-0 code for privilege escalation/disabling PPL/disabling DSE/disabling EDR callbacks etc**.

-While this tool may not directly aid in Defence Evasion, think of it as a very smol utility to aid in leading up to the events of bypassing defences :)
+While this tool may not directly aid in Defence Evasion, think of it as a very smol utility to aid in the events leading up to the bypassing of defences :)

 ## Usage
 Here is a guide to building the tool in easy steps: